We are excited to have students and colleagues back on campus!

 As far as personal travel, the Risk and Responsibility and Safety, Health and Operations teams developed the following guidelines, which were approved by Administrative Council:

 Hope College recognizes that employees and their families will at times be traveling for personal reasons.
 At this time, the college does not anticipate monitoring this type of travel.
-Should you be traveling to a known “hot spot,” or if traveling by air, we ask that you consider the safety of the Hope community upon your return.
-If you are able to work remotely for at least two weeks after your return, we ask that you please do so.
-If you have questions or concerns, or if you are unable to work remotely, please talk with your Wellness Champion, and they can consult with Human Resources or the Health, Safety and Operations Subcommittee for appropriate guidance.
+Should you be traveling to a known “hot spot,” if you are traveling by air, or if have concerns that you were at greater risk based on the conditions of your travel, we ask that you consider the safety of the Hope community upon your return.
+If you have questions or concerns, please talk with your Wellness Champion, and they can consult with Human Resources or the Health, Safety and Operations Subcommittee for appropriate guidance.

 - Employee Assistance Center